palmergs/dice-nom/README.md

 ## Arithmetic Operators

 * `+` - Addition is assumed and can be ommited. `2d4 + 2d6` is equivalent to `2d4 2d6`.
-* `-` - Subtraction inverts the values of the dice rolled and applies to both target hits and sums For example `2d4 - 2d4[3]` returns the number of successes in the first pool minus the number of successes in the second pool.
+* `-` - Subtraction inverts the values of the dice rolled and applies to both target hits and sums.
+For example, the string `2d4 - 2d4[3]` returns the number of successes in the first pool minus the number of successes in the second pool.

 ## Target Operators